CODARcode/SwiftExamples/auen/Readme.md

 ### Supporting files

 * `auen_ff.py`: Original application file from Fangfang, but modified to be a library.
 The new key function is `run_one()`.
 * `data/`: Bulk data directory.
 Bulk data files are not in GitHub.
+A copy of Fangfang's data is on Beagle at `~wozniak/Public/data/auen1`.
+Create a directory here called `data/` and copy the CSV files into it.

 ## Software